albert752/RespiratorControlSystem/README.md

 ## API Reference
-In order to retrieve the information of the breather the api link is the
+In order to retrieve the information of the respirator the api link is the
 following:

 ```